Virginia Tech® home

 Who is eligible?
 All students admitted as cadets are considered with the submission of a current year FAFSA on file with the university.
 Applicants must be offered and accept admission to the Corps of Cadets.

 What is provided?
-The Emerging Leader Scholarship (ELS) provides at least $1000 to every cadet who submits their FAFSA, each year.
+The Corps Named Scholarship provides at least $1000 to every cadet who submits their FAFSA, each year.
 In addition to the $1000, each cadet is evaluated for additional scholarship funding based on the information obtained from the FASFA.

-The Emerging Leader Scholarship may be reduced if, when added to other scholarships being received, total benefits exceed the total cost of attendance (as defined by Financial Aid, usually including tuition, fees, books, room & board, and semester transportation to/from school).
+The Corps Named Scholarship may be reduced if, when added to other scholarships being received, total benefits exceed the total cost of attendance (as defined by Financial Aid, usually including tuition, fees, books, room & board, and semester transportation to/from school).

 How many are awarded?
-All cadets in good standing who have filed their FAFSA each year are awarded an ELS, for a total of at least $4,000 over four years.
-The ELS is renewable based on continued good standing.
+All cadets in good standing who have filed their FAFSA each year are awarded a Corps Named Scholarship, for a total of at least $4,000 over four years.
+The scholarship is renewable based on continued good standing.

 How do I apply?
 All offered applicants who enroll and have a FAFSA on file are awarded.
 Make sure you indicate you wish to enroll in the Corps of Cadets when applying to Virginia Tech.

-If you are a cadet with a question about your existing ELS, an international or transfer student, call Nicole Freeman Ramos at 540-231-2892 or ask through your chain of command.
+If you are a cadet with a question about your existing scholarship, an international or transfer student, contact the Corps scholarship team at vtcc@vt.edu or call 540-231-2892.

 Band Stipend